-Like small red beans and red kidney beans, pinto beans are chock-full of antioxidants, including the flavonoid kaempferol, per the International Journal of Molecular Studies research.
+Like small red beans and red kidney beans, pinto beans are chock-full of antioxidants, including the flavonoid kaempferol, per the November 2017 International Journal of Molecular Sciences research.

 Kaempferol is a polyphenol antioxidant in plants.
-Several studies link it to a reduced risk of chronic diseases, particularly cancer and inflammation, per a June 2013 review in the journal Food Chemistry.
+Several studies link it to a reduced risk of chronic diseases, particularly cancer and inflammation, per a June 2013 review in Food Chemistry.